-- Switch the engine to the OFF position.
-Remove all electrical loads. - 2.
-Turn off any battery chargers.
+- 2. Turn off any battery chargers.
 Disconnect any battery chargers. - 3.
-The NEGATIVE "-" cable connects the NEGATIVE "-" battery terminal to the NEGATIVE "-" terminal on the starting motor.
-Disconnect the cable from the NEGATIVE "-" battery terminal. - 4.
-The POSITIVE "+" cable connects the POSITIVE "+" battery terminal to the POSITIVE "+" terminal on the starting motor.
-Disconnect the cable from the POSITIVE "+" battery terminal.
+Ensure that the battery disconnect switch is in the OFF position. - 4.
+Disconnect the NEGATIVE "-" cable from the NEGATIVE "-" battery terminal. - 5.
+Disconnect the POSITIVE "+" cable from the POSITIVE "+" battery terminal.